HdHamid/SQL-server/SetBaseFuzzySearch.md

 Let's start

-At the beginning, I'm going to define Input Parameters
+In the beginning, I'm going to define Input Parameters
 ```bash

 USE TempDb